fbpx

 What are California’s Driver’s License Renewal Requirements?

-As mentioned above, the renewal process of the driving license shall be conducted in-person to let the DMV evaluate you and your condition before making a decision.
-The elderly driver may be required to undergo a medical evaluation for his physical and mental conditions check-up.
+As mentioned above, you must complete the driving license renewal process in person to allow the DMV to evaluate your condition before deciding.
+The DMV may require the elderly driver to undergo a medical evaluation to assess their physical and mental condition.
 The medical evaluation shall include:

-- the elderly driver shall also be required to pass a written test for the driving skills check-up.
+• the elderly driver must also pass a written test as part of the driving skills check-up.

 What are the Grounds to Suspend the Driving License?